open-rmf/rmf_demos/README.md

 ## Roadmap

-A near-term roadmap of the RMF project can be found in the user manual [here](https://osrf.github.io/ros2multirobotbook/roadmap.html).
+A near-term roadmap of the Open-RMF project can be found in the user manual [here](https://osrf.github.io/ros2multirobotbook/roadmap.html).

 ## RMF-Web

-Full web application of RMF: [rmf-web](https://github.com/open-rmf/rmf-web).
+Full web application of Open-RMF: [rmf-web](https://github.com/open-rmf/rmf-web).

 In order to interact with the default configuration of the web application, the `server_uri` launch parameter will need to be changed to `ws://localhost:8000/_internal`, for example,